insects in our garden

-We are grateful for all the fascinating bugs and critters we find in our Florida garden!
+We are grateful for all the fascinating insects and critters we find in our Florida garden!

 Without insects, our whole ecosystem would be out of whack – and would collapse.
 They pollinate the flowers that allow our food to grow, they serve as food for birds, reptiles, and mammals and they break down organic matter into nutrient-rich soil.

 Most people think of all bugs as pests, but really, the majority of insect species do more good than harm.
-It is best to identify an insect, learn its habits and understand its purpose before squishing or spraying it.
+It’s so much fun to identify the insects you find in your garden, learn their habits and understand their purpose before squishing or spraying them.

 “You don’t have a snail problem, you have a duck deficiency“bill mollison

 The best way to get rid of pests (aphids, whiteflies) is to prevent them in the first place by creating an ecosystem that stays in balance to control these things.
 Learn what plants attract predatory insects and birds, and we like to pile up sticks to create habitats and hiding spots for lizards

 We all know that ladybugs are super beneficial to have in the garden.
 The black and orange insect below is a ladybug larva, basically a teenage ladybug.
 They eat way more aphids and they look totally different from adult ladybugs.